withfig/gnome-shell-extension/CONTRIBUTING.md

 TODO: Expand further here so that it is easy to continue maintaining this extension after my contract is over.
 -->

+# Quirk (bug) of Node

+The build scripts for this repo spawn a _shit_ ton of promises to do work in parallel, and for whatever reason, this causes node to have fatal errors when exceptions are raised in some promises.
+So, if you get a fatal exception, its probably this.